jimmyhang6/Plaid-Lab/README.md

 // Ignore the "run" function itself - it's required boilerplate. function run() {
   // This sets the input to 3, 2, 7, which makes it print 12 (3 + 2 + 7) below.
-  // Can you change some of the inputs to other numbers and see what happens? return sum(3, 2, 7);
+  return sum(3, 2, 7);
 };
 ```